codename11/pizzas/README.md

 My part is ![Articles listing](1.png).
 A listing of articles divided by their type, e.g. pizzas, drinks, burgers and pastas, in singular.
-By clcking on particular tab, it lists all elements of particular type.
+By clicking on particular tab, it lists all elements of particular type.
 Ex. if you click on `pasta`, it will list only pastas and so on ...

 This only list pastas:
 ![Only pastas](2.png)

 Other example listing are same in nature.

-While deplying on Heroku i encountered problem which is well explained in this [SO post](https://stackoverflow.com/questions/50082602/heroku-accesing-laravel-storage-folder) accepted answer.
-Couldn't get around, since some solutions suggested list having some sort amazon host service for which is required credit card? which i don't have.
-Symlinks in project and heroku work, so there it is.

 Fixed to right side is shopping basket.